hikaru028/Twitter-Clone/README.md

 - Authentication and authorisation with JSONWEBTOKENS (JWT)
 - React Query for Data Fetching, Caching etc.
 - Suggested Users to Follow
-- Post creation, editing, and deletion
+- Post-creation, editing, and deletion
 - Commenting on Posts
 - Liking Posts
 - Edit Profile Info